zloeber/ephemeral-root-ca/README.md

 - `mount` specifies the OpenBao mount where the subordinate PKI engine lives (defaults to `pki_int`).

 Once configured, run `task generate-sub-ca` (with OpenBao unsealed) to provision or refresh the issuing CA. The signed certificate is stored at `secrets/sub-ca.pem` and will be encrypted alongside the other secrets when you run `task stop` or `task encrypt-secrets`.
+The subordinate private key is written to `secrets/sub-ca.key` and encrypted to `encrypted/sub-ca.key.age` during `task stop`.

 ### OpenBao Settings
 Edit `config/openbao.hcl` for OpenBao server configuration.